julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, April 24, 2025.
+Friday, April 25, 2025.
 Quote of the day:

-> "Women are never disarmed by compliments.
-Men always are.
-That is the difference between the sexes." - Oscar Wilde
+> "Everybody has something that chews them up and, for me, that thing was always loneliness.
+The cinema has the power to make you not feel lonely, even when you are." - Tom Hanks